 Rancilio Silvia Review + Modding Options & the New Silvia Pro

-So the Rancilio Silvia was one of the very first true home barista espresso machines, and although I don’t have any sales figures, I suspect that it’s still probably simply as popular a machine now as it was back then.
+So the Rancilio Silvia was one of the really first true home barista espresso machines, and though I don’t have any sales figures, I suspect that it’s still probably basically as popular a machine now as it was back then.

 Yes there are more home barista machines on the market these days, but when it comes to getting towards commercial grade, single boiler machines intended for home use, there still isn’t a huge amount of competition.

-Commercial espresso coffee machine manufacturer Rancilio simply crafted it as a limited edition run in the late 90s, as a gift to say thanks to some of their best-performing distributors.
+Commercial espresso coffee machine manufacturer Rancilio truly made it as a limited edition run in the late 90s, as a gift to say thanks to some of their best-performing distributors.

 “Miss Silvia” as it was referred to at the time, was a hit with those it was gifted to, and Rancilio decided to make it available to the public.